JulianCamiloBuilesSerrano/2048Game/README.md

 before to use the game

-be secure to hace ptyton a PyQt5
+be sure to have ptyton a PyQt5

 to install PyQt5 just do the next line into the cmd